Energy Programs and Resources

 This KU program is designed to create savings through weatherization and energy education to help income-eligible customers in need.
 The WeCare program helps provide more efficient, safe, and comfortable homes.
 When homes are not properly maintained or weatherized as well as they could be, it takes more energy to heat or cool a home.
 To pinpoint areas that could use improvement, many WeCare participants receive a walk-through inspection and energy education.
 Customers receive a furnace and water heater system inspection and some may also receive air sealing and attic insulation.
 Because it’s often difficult to make the necessary repairs to save energy, KU works with Community Action Agencies to identify customers who are heavy users of energy and help them find ways to reduce their energy consumption.

 The WinterCare Energy Fund was established in Kentucky in 1983, when local community action agencies and local utility companies partnered up to help address the needs of low-income Kentuckians to heat their homes.
 The program helps individuals that cannot be assisted through other heating programs but demonstrate financial need.
 This innovative program also gives residential utility customers the opportunity to help low income families simply by contributing through their monthly bill.
 In most cases, the utility matches that tax-deductible contribution before sending it to WinterCare.

-This federal program helps provide heating assistance to over $100,000 families in Kentucky each year.
+This federal program helps provide heating assistance to over 100,000 families in Kentucky each year.
 It operates in two components: The Subsidy component and the Crisis Component.
-Subsidy assistance offers participants a one-time credit to their utility bill and is available November through mid-December.
+Subsidy assistance offers participants a one-time credit to their utility bill and is available from November through mid-December.
 Crisis assistance offers participants who have received a disconnection notice (who are within four days of running out of home heating fuel) payment of their utility bill with a co-pay requirement.